ARMmbed/mbed-os-5-docs/docs/bare_metal/using_bare_metal.md

     }
     ```

+The application is now ready to compile, and it will include the events library and all its dependencies.

-## Compiling and Running the Application
+## 3. Compiling and running the application

 Connect a supported board to your computer, and compile and run your application: